 Research by Rute and the Rivers team revealed what waste infrastructure and renewable energy options are (or are not) available in New Orleans, particularly the kinds of solar panels and batteries that could work with Rivers’s building and the best vendors for supplying and installing them.
 At the same time, Rivers’s successful application to the Frankenthaler Climate Initiative means that if the organization chooses to switch to solar power, it will be able to do so almost entirely with philanthropic support.

 With regard to its exhibitions, “we wanted to help create a new set of protocols,” Andersson says, “even if our partners couldn’t immediately implement them.”
 So Rute worked with Rivers to adapt a template created for working with artists into one that serves presenting partners.
-And for artists visiting New Orleans for research and planning, everyone worked on an orientation document that outlines key aspects of the city’s history, culture, and infrastructure to ground artists’ and partners’ work in sensitivity to the environment.
+And for artists visiting New Orleans for research and planning, they worked on an orientation document that outlines key aspects of the city’s history, culture, and infrastructure to ground artists’ and partners’ work in sensitivity to the environment.
 Working with Rute, Rivers was able to move the needle on ideas they were already pondering and to accelerate the nonprofit’s ability to underscore its values and its sense of rootedness, wherever they show up.

 This story comes from interviews with Alexa Steiner, founder of Rute Collaborative, and Andrea Andersson, Founder and Executive Director of The Rivers Institute.